qiaoguanren/qiaoguanren.github.io/_pages/about.md

 <span class='anchor' id='-xl'></span>

 # 🔥 News

+● 2024.10: My poster has been accepted by the RLChina Conference 2024.<br />
 ● 2024.07: one paper accepted by ECCV 2024.<br />
-● 2023.09: one paper accepted by NeurIPS 2023.<br />
-● 2023.08: I am a Ph.D. student at the Chinese University of Hong Kong, Shenzhen.<br />

 <span class='anchor' id='-lwzl'></span>